Sherington

 Sherington is a village and civil parish in the unitary authority area of the City of Milton Keynes, Buckinghamshire, England.
 It is located 2 mi north-east of Newport Pagnell, and 5 mi north-east of Central Milton Keynes, immediately to the west of the A509.

-Toponymy
+History

-The village name is an Old English language word, and means 'Scira's estate'.
+The village name is an Old English language word, and means 'Farm or settlement connected with Scira'.
 In the Domesday Book of 1086 the village was recorded as Serintone.

-The parish church is dedicated to Saint Laud.
+The parish church dates from the mid-13th century and is a Grade I listed building, dedicated to Saint Laud.

 Twin village

 The village is twinned with Sameon in France.